 What is the difference between developmental editing and line editing?

-The difference between developmental editing and line editing is hinted at in the terminology: developmental editing is about developing your book, taking it from its current stage (whatever that is) to a completed draft.
-A developmental edit of a manuscript is therefore more transformative than a line edit.
-Line editing and developmental editing can address many of the same issues, such as plot holes, irregular pacing, uneven characterization, or inconsistent points of view.
-A line edit, however, assumes that a manuscript is broadly in its finished form, and a line editor will make suggestions that are efficient and easy to implement.
-A developmental edit will tackle your project no matter how unfinished, and the editor’s recommendations might require extensive reworking or additional writing.
-Developmental edits, for example, consider questions like these (among many others):
+The difference between developmental editing and line editing is hinted at in the terminology.
+Basically, developmental editing is about developing your book, taking it from its current stage (whatever that is) to a completed draft.
+Therefore, a developmental edit of a manuscript is more transformative than a line edit.
+In essence, line editing and developmental editing can address many of the same issues, such as plot holes, irregular pacing, uneven characterization, or inconsistent points of view.
+However, a line edit assumes that a manuscript is broadly in its finished form.
+In addition, a line editor will make suggestions that are efficient and easy to implement.
+On the other hand, a developmental edit will tackle your project no matter how unfinished.
+Further, the editor’s recommendations might require extensive reworking or additional writing.
+For example, developmental edits consider questions like these:

 - Should this story be told from a different point of view?